 The standby L-ONU shall be registered at the standby L-OLT and remain fully active (including MPCP and OAM flows) as long as the link between the standby L-ONU and the standby L-OLT remains functional.
 The link between the standby L-ONU and the standby L-OLT shall not carry any subscriber traffic as long as the link between the working L-ONU in the same C-ONU and the working L-OLT remains active.

-The OLT and ONU shall execute the MPCP discovery and registration processes, basic OAM discovery (per IEEE Std 802.3, Clause 57), extended OAM discovery (per 12.2.1), and ONU authentication process (see 11.3) if it is enabled, independently for the working and standby L-ONUs.
+The OLT and ONU shall execute the MPCP discovery and registration processes, basic OAM discovery (per IEEE Std 802.3, Clause 57), extended OAM discovery (profile-specific, see 12.2.1 or 12.2.3), and ONU authentication process (profile-specific, see 11.3.2 or 13.3.3) if it is enabled, independently for the working and standby L-ONUs.

 A pair of L-ONUs comprising a protection group may be provisioned using the same configuration parameters, with the exception of their protection role: one L-ONU is designated as primary L-ONU (PON port instance 0) and the other is designated as backup L-ONU (PON port instance 1).